rozuja/testwordpress/README.md

 Wel organize structure of files its important, knowing where each function is going to be and what files its calling.
 WEll structured variables inside the functions so it can be reused in any new function that is going to be added Document what each files does.

+SUBMISSION GUIDELINES

+Installation instructions

+1. Donwload testpluging folder as a zip and in that same way go to plugins page on wordpress and install a new pluging uploading it.
+2. U can use the [fetch_json_data] shortcode to show data on the front end.